ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms.md

 SELECT * FROM pg_create_logical_replication_slot('dms_slot_06', 'pglogical');
 ```

 After the database creates the replication slots, note the `restart_lsn` and the `confirmed_flush_lsn` for all slots on the Source (primary).
-This information can be used for troubleshooting purposes if a migration attempt fails (which it will, test, make tweaks, run again).
+This information can be used for troubleshooting purposes if a migration attempt fails (which it will - you will test, make tweaks and run again).
 ```sql
 --On the Source Database
 select * from pg_replication_slots;